 Can the prosthesis fall out on its own?

 It is uncommon but it is not unheard of for the prosthesis to fall out.
 Typically this happens due to rubbing of the lids and prosthesis.
 This is why it is important to rub toward the nose.
 If you are having problems with the prosthesis falling out frequently, please contact your ocularist.

 Does insurance cover ocular prosthetics?
 Does AOP accept insurance?

 Most insurance plans have some coverage of prosthetics.
 However, the amount they will pay varies based on your insurance company and your individual plan.
 AOP does accept some insurance plans.
-For further information specific to you and your insurance plan, please contact Lynn at firstname.lastname@example.org or (412) 787-7277.
+Please see our insurance/payments page or for further information specific to you and your insurance plan, please contact Lynn at firstname.lastname@example.org or (412) 787-7277.